MurageKibicho/Bitcoin-Small-Class-Number-Attack/README.md

 Here's our thesis: if we f around then we shall find out.
 All we need are the field characteristic's logarithms to get started.

 ## Getting Started
 We provide a C library that runs best on CPU, not GPU.
-It's tes# ted on Linux.
+It's tested on Linux.
 One can run locally, on Google Colab or a cloud provider like Runpod.

 ### Running on Google Colab
 Here's the Google Colab notebook.